WowLabz/tasking_backend/README.md

 ### **Overview**

-Dot Marketplace is a general-purpose decentralized marketplace created as a Substrate pallet.
+This is phase 2 of Dot Marketplace, which is a general-purpose decentralized marketplace created as a Substrate pallet.
+- Here's a link to the [approved grant proposal for the first phase.](https://github.com/w3f/Grants-Program/blob/master/applications/dot_marketplace.md)

 - Dot Marketplace can be used by any decentralized project to float tasks and invite their community members to execute them for a reward.
 Its POC was developed during the Polkadot India Buildathon (2021).
 - It would be directly integrated into Polkadot JS Apps, where such marketplaces could create bounties and tasks that community members could fulfill.